Angiography

 Angiography is a medical procedure that uses X-rays to examine blood vessels, especially to determine if the patient has a blockage in a coronary artery.
 This technique can show blood vessels more clearly on X-rays by injecting a dye into the patient’s bloodstream.
 The X-ray images created during this process are called angiograms.

-A further technique called computed tomography coronary angiography (CTCA) can see images inside the artery.
+A further technique, computed tomography coronary angiography (CTCA), can be used to see images inside the artery.
 Before the images are taken, a contrast dye is injected into a vein, highlighting any blockages in the coronary arteries.
 The computed tomography coronary angiography method provides excellent sensitivity of at least 99%.
 It gives a negative predictive value (the probability that the patient with a negative screening test genuinely doesn’t have the disease) of 97% in detecting coronary artery disease.

 Over the past decade, advancements in angiography have increased gantry spin times and faster single heartbeat scanning, including improving a temporal resolution to reduce radiation exposure.
 The increased gantry spin times and multidetector technology have enabled specific algorithms that allow whole-heart scanning in a single heartbeat.
 This is demonstrated by the reduced time required for a single rotation of an X-ray tube by increasing the gantry spin times.